launchableinc/hands-on-lab/HANDSON2.md

 Visit https://app.launchableinc.com/organizations/<ORG>/workspaces/<WORKSPACE>/data/builds/<BUILD ID> to view this build and its test sessions
 ```

 What just happened?
-Smart Test recorded the current HEAD of your local repository as the build,
+Smart Tests recorded the current HEAD of your local repository as the build,
 using the name given.

 By default, this command looks at the current directory.